silver-dev-org/resume-checker/README.md

 npm run dev
 ```

-You need an OPENAI_API_KEY setup in a .env for the project to run effectively.
+You need an GOOGLE_GENERATIVE_AI_API_KEY setup in a .env for the project to run effectively.